Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 and `alluxio://zk@zkHost1:2181;zkHost2:2181;zkHost3:2181/path`.

-If you use the URI to specify the HA cluster information, the URI will take precedence, and ignore the related Embedded Journal or Zookeeper configuration parameters.
+If you use the URI to specify the HA cluster information, the URI will take precedence, and ignore the related Alluxio HA mode configuration.

 #### HA Configuration Parameters for Alluxio Client

-Users can configure the following parameter to connect to Alluxio cluster with embedded journal.
+Users can configure the following parameter to connect to Alluxio cluster with internal leader election:

 - `alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`

-Users can configure the Alluxio applications to use ZooKeeper by specifying the following parameters for the application.
+Users can configure the following parameters to connect to Alluxio cluster with ZooKeeper leader election:

 - `alluxio.zookeeper.enabled=true`
 - `alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>`